Centre County Reads

 Centre County Library, Bellefonte

-Take and Make – Craft (date/time TBA)
+Take & Make – Craft (March)

 Centre Hall Area Branch Library

-Youth Take and Make – Craft (date/time TBA)
+Youth Take & Make – Craft (March)

 Centre County Library, Bellefonte